A Design Space for Multiscale Visualization

 \subsection{Familiar Zoom}

 9 of our corpus examples use the Familiar Zoom strategy, which relies on \textit{zooming} through a series of scales that include at least one familiar scale.
 All Familiar Zoom examples must also incorporate \textbf{familiarity}.
-We also categorize an example that has no navigation but shows multiple \textit{separate} scales with \textbf{association} by \textit{marks} between them, XKCD Money \cite{munroe2011xkcdmoney}, as Familiar Zoom.
+We also categorize an example that has no navigation but shows multiple \textit{separate} scales with \textbf{association} by \textit{marks} between them, xkcd Money \cite{munroe2011xkcdmoney}, as Familiar Zoom.
 Some of these examples focus on helping users conceptualize large scales, some with small scales, and some with both.

-These examples rely on the user making comparisons between the different scales with varying \textbf{step size type}, beginning with a familiar scale.
+These examples rely on the user making comparisons between the different scales with varying \textbf{step size type}, beginning with a familiar scale. \textit{Familiarity} is only used in this strategy as the focus of these examples was to help users understand the concept of scale, rather than supporting analysis of data.
+In contrast, users conducting analysis tasks often have domain expertise and do not depend on the use of familiar objects or scales, which could clutter the visualization without providing any benefits.

 Most of these examples only show one \textit{simultaneous} scale, with the zooming modifying the scale of the single view.
 However, three of these examples have multiple \textit{separate} scales.
 Two of the examples with multiple \textit{separate} scales include a form of \textbf{association} between the scales, likely to aid the comparison between them.
-While most of these examples do not rely on \textbf{visceral time}, one of them does: Powers of Ten \cite{eames1968powersoften}.
+While most of these examples do not rely on \textbf{visceral time}, Powers of Ten \cite{eames1968powersoften} does.